joshuagenders/Lupi/Lupi.Examples/README.md

 ## I want to run tests at a specific rate, with a closed workload

-> E.g. A system that is normally invoked by a set of single-threaded workers.
+> E.g. A system that is normally invoked by a set of single-threaded workers of known quantity.

 ```yaml
 concurrency: